wo-language/wo/justifications.md

     bool
 >
 ```
-which is just unnecessary.
+which is a bit weird unless you really like C++.
 Using `interface` in the type declaration doesn't feel exasperating anyway.

 ### Unused variables